FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R14

-To now pull these changes, we use the pull command.
+If you wish  pull those changes shown by hg incoming, we use the pull command.

 ..
 L15